wp-cli/i18n-command/README.md

 **EXAMPLES**

-    # Update all PO files from a POT file in the same directory.
+    # Update all PO files from a POT file in the current directory.
     $ wp i18n update-po example-plugin.pot
     Success: Updated 3 files.